nitanmarcel/twrp_device_motorola_kane/README.md

-# Device Tree for Motorola One Action/One Vision (troika, kane)
+# Device Tree for Motorola One Action/One Vision (kane) Fixed Android 9

 The Motorola One Action/One Vision (codenamed _"troika/kane"_) is a flagship smartphone from motorola.